 Hunger is the most common side effect of fasting.
 If you miss meals for a few days hunger should be nothing more than an annoyance during fasting.

-If you have any chronic medical conditions, you should consult your physician before adopting an intermittent fasting regiment.
+If you have any chronic medical conditions, you should consult your physician before adopting an intermittent fasting regimen.

 This will alleviate any health and safety concerns.
 Intermittent fasting is relatively safe as most people in the developed world consume too many calories during the day anyway.
 LOL.